scraperwiki/data-services-scraper-template/README.md

 # Template layout for scrapers made by data services.

-Delete the contents of a new box, then copy and paste the following commands:
+Delete the contents of a new box, then run the following commands:

+    git@bitbucket.org:scraperwikids/data-services-scraper-template.git
+    data-services-scraper-template/install.sh .